Financial Position of an Individual or Business

 Try It!

 Now it’s your turn.
 Imagine you would like to launch your own internet startup company.
 Though you don’t need to purchase any equipment, you would like some funding for advertising and research.
-Before you go to the bank, you want to sort your personal finances and find your net worth.
+Before you go to your financial institution, you want to sort your personal finances and find your financial position or owner's equity.

 Use the three steps as we did with Clara above to launch your own imaginary startup company.

-Create and complete a table like this one, then check your work against the suggested answer provided here.
+Create and complete a table like this one, then check your work against the suggested answer provided.

 Total Assets